+Students who complete the communication arts concentration will be able to:

-- 1. Articulate a biblical perspective within the field of Communication Arts demonstrating knowledge of the aesthetic dimension of life and the Christian's responsibility for nurturing and enhancing his or her gifts and talents in service to Christ and his kingdom. - 2.
-Communicate effectively for a variety of audiences in various mediums to demonstrate competence in writing, critical thinking, visual storytelling, performance, and production. - 3.
-Demonstrate knowledge of the history, current issues, and techniques used in both production and performance in the various fields of the communication arts such as public relations, journalism, theater, new media, television, and motion pictures. - 4.
-Critically discern, dissect and analyze messages of persuasion, argumentation, and fallacy found within the media.
+1. Articulate a biblical perspective within the field of Communication Arts demonstrating knowledge of the aesthetic dimension of life and the Christian's responsibility for nurturing and enhancing his or her gifts and talents in service to Christ and his kingdom.

--

-COM Required Course es (9):

-COM 201 Visual Storytelling and Communication 3

-COM 231 Mass Media and Society 3

-COM 260 Film and Video Production 3
+2. Communicate effectively for a variety of audiences in various mediums to demonstrate competence in writing, critical thinking, visual storytelling, performance, and production.

+3. Demonstrate knowledge of the history, current issues, and techniques used in both production and performance in the various fields of the communication arts as well as critically discern, dissect and analyze messages of persuasion, argumentation, and fallacy found within the media.

 COM Writing Elective (3)

-Choose one of the follo owing:

-COM 345 Media Writing 3

-COM 375 Scriptwriting 3

-ENG 321 Advanced Expository Writing 3